 The City of West Des Moines Mayor, City Council and staff have pursued a number of initiatives to define the direction for the city organization and community.
-These measures include a citizen attitude survey, employee survey, new mission statement, employee value statement and the Balanced Scorecard Strategic Planning process (see Balanced Scorecard Section).
+These measures include a citizen attitude survey, mission statement, employee value statement and the Balanced Scorecard Strategic Planning process.